-If you receive an unsolicited contact from an Alma Bank team member for any reason not cited above, your identity will be confirmed through a series of security questions and you will always have the option of hanging up and calling Alma Bank to confirm the validity of our request.
+If you receive an unsolicited contact from an Alma Bank team member, your identity will be confirmed through a series of security questions and you will always have the option of hanging up and calling Alma Bank to confirm the validity of our request.
 Remember, Alma Bank will never ask for your logon security credentials.

 Internet Banking Business and Commercial customers are strongly encouraged to perform an annual Self-Assessment focusing on their online banking practices and network security.
 A Self-Assessment will evaluate whether the client has implemented sound business practices to address the 5 (five) key principles outlined in the Securing Your Business section below.